WELCOME TO PEACE RIVER PAINTERS!

 To get started, show up at the designated meeting point.
 If you see someone wearing a tan straw hat; that's probably me (Sharon Yarbrough), introduce yourself.
 There is no formal check in.
 Choose a location in the vicinity of our meeting point to paint, then go for it.
 Be mindful to clean up after yourself and dispose of your chemicals and paints responsibly (take them home).
-Meet back at the designated meeting point around 11:30am for a show and tell critique.
+Meet back at the designated meeting point around 12 Noon to share and discuss your work..
 This is strictly optional.
-You may just want to watch and listen or you may put in your painting for comments from others.
+If you don't want to participate you may leave or continue painting.

 Is this a class?

 No, this is not a class.
 We are group of artists (amateur and professional) who paint outside.
 There are many skill and experience levels within the group.
 All are welcome.
 If you need help with something specific when painting, feel free to ask anyone, they're usually more than happy to help.
 Respect their time, they have to finish their painting too.
 We hold a critique at the end of each session.

 Do I have to participate in the critique?

 No. You have several options.
 You can leave or continue painting.
 You may not wish to show your work, but you are certainly welcome to watch and listen as the painters show and discuss their work for the day.
 This is a great opportunity to get some pointers from experienced painters and new ones alike, but as noted before, it is strictly optional.